 Lighting modifiers: The Beauty Dish

 “The beauty dish is often a popular lighting modifier among fashion and beauty photographers because of its versatility and unique light.
-In my next live show I’ll show you exactly what you can achieve with it and demonstrate how you can modify it even further."
+In this recording of a recent Beauty Dish Lighting workshop I show you exactly what you can achieve with the beauty dish light and demonstrate how you can modify it even further."

 The effect results in a light that is considered “hard-but-soft” or “semi-hard” and is comparable to a mixture of a softbox and direct flash.
 The shadows from the beauty dish, while fairly soft, have a rapid transition from light to dark, which can result in quite a dramatic effect.

 You can see the results of a beauty dish in this video here where I demonstrate the effects of various modifiers in this Beauty Lighting Comparison Tests video.

 Usually available in white or silver coatings, the effects of different beauty dishes can differ.
 Silver coated beauty dishes offer more specular, hard-contrast light while white coated dishes result in somewhat smoother, softer light.
 However, both coatings offer even, flattering light that is ideal for highlighting the shape of a model’s face.

 It is this versatility that is one of the main advantages of the beauty dish.
 Other modifiers such as softboxes or umbrellas offer very little in terms of further modification which means the results are generally limited.